Creating and Running Angular Projects in ServBay

 3. Running the Project in Development Mode

-During development, it's common to use Angular CLI’s development server (ng serve
+During development, you'll typically use the Angular CLI's development server (ng serve

 1